 Spaces: Every room in the house

-Style may sway you into a purchase, but design and efficiency are key to living in a comfortable house.
+Style may sway you into a purchase, but design and efficiency are the keys to living in a comfortable house.
 Consider carefully how you use each area of your home and provide storage that makes sense.
-If you can’t use something (or don’t want to) then find your local Buy Nothing group and give it to someone who needs it.
-You’ll be helping a neighbor and organizing your life at the same time.
-Doesn’t that feel great?
+If you can’t use something (or don’t want to), then give it to someone who needs it on your local Buy Nothing group.

 Now that you’ve organized your home and your stuff, how should you approach decorating your domicile with items that are truly meaningful and making your family space feel happier and cozier?
 Follow these tips to display cherished items and memories, avoid common pitfalls and adorn your home with intention.

 Souvenirs: Treasures or just more clutter?
 Nothing says “beach vacation” quite like a car full of rocks and shells, right?
 But what do you do with all those found treasures when you get home?
 Items found in nature are easy to display on a window sill in a funky vase or jar.
 If you have the time and don’t mind getting a bit messy, you can even set them into cement.
 Stepping-stones are a fun and permanent way to display all those found pieces, and there’s a bonus: Stepping stones live outside!
 A beautiful wall unit can pay homage to family adventures and travels.

 Ephemera: All those tiny treasures such as movie tickets and greeting cards?
 Scrapbooks are a lifesaver for those.
 Contrary to current trends, scrapbooks do not have be embellished with die-cut gold leaf and braided unicorn hair.
 A few glue dots and a quick note of description and you’ve got a coffee-table book full of memories that your children will want to look through all the time.